-- (ii) Part-time Course Fee-over four hours and up to 15 hours' attendance per week-£24 per term. - (iii) Part-time Course Fee (four hours or less per week attendance) £12 per term. - (iv) Thesis Fee-Students who have completed the final examinations, but have a thesis still outstanding, are required to pay £10 per annum (no term payment).
+- (i) Full-time Course Fees (more than 15 hours' attendance per week)-£48 per term.
+(In those years of Engineering courses which include industrial training, students will complete their formal studies in the third week of third term.
+The fee for this short term is £24.) - (ii) Part-time Course Fee-over four hours and up to 15 hours' attendance per week-£24 per term. - (iii) Part-time Course Fee (four hours or less per week attendance) - £12 per term. - (iv) Thesis Fee-Students who have completed the final examinations, but have a thesis still outstanding, are required to pay £10 per annum (no term payment).